DallanQ/lotr_journeys_in_middle_earth/QA.md

 [movement-stop-or-pass-field-with-opponent](https://boardgamegeek.com/thread/2761471/movement-stop-or-pass-field-with-opponent)

-> Can I go through a field where an enemy is standing?
+> Can I move through a field occupied by an enemy?
-> Example: An opponent is standing on a neighboring field.
-To get to the fields that have not yet been discovered, my hero has to pass the field with the opponent.
-Since I can walk at least two fields, I want to pass the opponent’s field and then go to the next field (without an opponent).
+> For example, if an opponent is on a neighboring field and my hero needs to pass through that field to reach an undiscovered area, can I continue moving to the next field (without an opponent) if I can move at least two fields, or must I stop on the enemy's field?
-> Do I have to stop or can I pass?

-Each movement from one space to an adjacent space is considered a separate movement.
-If you encounter one or more enemy groups in the space you're moving to you have to provoke each enemy group in that space before you can move to the unexplored tile.
+Movement between adjacent spaces is separate.
+If you move into a space with enemies, you must provoke each enemy group before proceeding.
+To provoke, click the enemy icon in the app.
+Exceptions:

-You can move through a field with one or more enemy groups.
-However, as soon as you move out of a field with one or more enemy groups on it, you usually have to "provoke" all of them.
-To provoke an enemy group, click on the icon next to the enemy bar in the app and then click on the icon of that enemy group in the bar next to it.
-You need to repeat this for all the enemy groups in the particular field you are moving from.
-The only exceptions to this rule are the following:

-1. you must not (and cannot) provoke enemy groups that are already exhausted.
-Exhausted enemy groups are those that have already fought or been "stunned" during the player's action phase.

-2. you do not have to provoke enemy groups if you trigger appropriate card effects that prevent this.

-In the latest expansion "Shadow of War" new field types called "Fortified" were added.
-Fortified means, among other things, that players cannot move out of fields with enemies if the number of enemies in that field is greater than the number of player characters in that field.
-That is the only reason you cannot move out of a field with enemies
+ 1. You cannot provoke exhausted enemies (those who’ve fought or been stunned).
+ 2. No provocation if a card effect prevents it.

+In the "Shadow of War" expansion, "Fortified" fields prevent movement out of a space if enemy numbers exceed player characters.

 [is-it-possible-to-hand-out-the-quest-item-to-a-cha](https://boardgamegeek.com/thread/2224069/is-it-possible-to-hand-out-the-quest-item-to-a-cha)